apache/pulsar/site2/website/versioned_docs/version-2.7.1/reference-pulsar-admin.md

 ```

 ### `set-subscription-expiration-time`
-Set subscription expiration time in minutes for a namespace
+Set the subscription expiration time for a namespace (in minutes).

 Usage
 ```bash